digidem/edt-offline/docs/SETUP.md

 *Needed hardware:*

-- Computer: Raspberry 4 with minimum 2Gb
+- **Machine**: can be any computer, even a single-board computer (has to be 64bits)
-- Storage: class 10 micro sd with min 64Gb or SSD connected thru usb
+- **Storage**: class 10 micro sd with min 64Gb or SSD connected thru usb
-- (if using SSD && acess-point) Wifi Dongle: a Wifi dongle compatible with our device
+- **Wifi Dongle**: if the computer doesn't have wifi or you're using SSD && access-point with a Raspberry Pi, a Wifi dongle compatible with your device is needed

 **Self setup**